Breast Augmentation & Breast Implants

 - – To enhance the body contour of a woman who, for personal reasons, feels her breast size is too small.

 - – To restore the fullness of the breasts one may lose after a pregnancy.

 - – To balance a difference in breast size.

 By inserting an implant behind the muscles deep to each breast, Boston plastic surgeon Dr. Volpe is able to increase a woman’s bustline by one or more bra cup sizes.
-If you’re considering breast augmentation whether you want a modest improvement or a dramatic change in your figure, this will give you a basic understanding of the procedure – when it can help, how it’s performed, and what results you can expect.
+If you’re considering breast augmentation whether you want a modest improvement or a dramatic change in your figure, the following will give you a basic understanding of the procedure – when it can help, how it’s performed, and what results you can expect.

 View before-and-after pictures of real patients of George Volpe, M.D., F.A.C.S.

 Choosing the Right Surgeon for Your Breast Augmentation